abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 }
 ```

 The Kubernetes API-Server has the built in capability to proxy to running services or pods within the cluster.
-In
+This
-conjunction with the `kubectl proxy` this allows you to access those services or pods without having to expose
+ability in conjunction with the `kubectl proxy` command allows a user to access those services or pods without having
-them outside of the cluster.
+to expose them outside of the cluster.

 ```
 http://<proxy_address>/api/v1/namespaces/<namespace>/<services|pod>/<service_name|pod_name>[:port_name]/proxy
 ```
 * **proxy_address** - The local proxy address - `127.0.0.1:8001`
-* **namespace** - The namespace that the resource you wish to proxy to exists in
+* **namespace** - The namespace owning the resources to proxy to.
 * **service|pod** - The type of resource you are trying to access, either `service` or `pod`.
-* **service_name|pod_name** - The name of the `service` or `pod` you are trying to access..
+* **service_name|pod_name** - The name of the `service` or `pod` to be accessed.
 * **[:port]** - An optional port to proxy to.
 Will default to the first one exposed.

 **Example**